Claudio Bravo: 180 minutes, six shots, six goals conceded

 Phil Jones, Matteo Darmian and Michael Carrick are the beneficiaries of Manchester United's recent form, with Jose Mourinho's side unbeaten when the trio have featured this term.

-Spare a though for Sunderland's Jack Rodwell, though, who has never won a Premier League game when named in the Black Cats' starting line up.
+Spare a thought for Sunderland's Jack Rodwell, though, who has never won a Premier League game when named in the Black Cats' starting line up.

 We mentioned Rodwell's unwanted record in October, when Sunderland were yet to win a game this season.
 They have won four times since, but each of those victories came when the 25-year-old was out injured.